stevenjowens/erras/readme.md

 ## WaApi License

-In accordance with the license for the Wild Apricot Python API, the license text is included here:
+In accordance with the license for the Wild Apricot Python API, the license text is included here, and [here](WaApi_LICENSE.md).

 License